thescientist13/github-dashboard/README.md

 #### Update 11/17/2016
 The project has shifted away from Gulp and JSPM / SystemJS, in favor of Webpack (eye on 2.0).
-Webpack has proven to be an ideal and practical build tool in addition to being module bundler.
+Webpack has proven to be an ideal and practical build tool in addition to being a module bundler.
 It will also support ES6 imports natively in the 2.0 release.

 [Node]: https://nodejs.org/